ananthulasrikar/docker.github.io/swarm/index.md

 title: Docker Swarm
 ---

+This section refers to standalone Docker Swarm.
+If you use Docker 1.12 or higher, [Swarm mode](../engine/swarm/index.md) is integrated with Docker Engine.
+Most users should use the integrated Swarm mode.
+Standalone Docker Swarm is not integrated into the Docker Engine API and CLI commands.
+However, it is suitable for some lightweight use cases because it is simpler to set up.

+If you decide to use standalone Docker Swarm, use these links to get started.

 * [Docker Swarm overview](overview.md)
 * [How to get Docker Swarm](get-swarm.md)
 * [Evaluate Swarm in a sandbox](install-w-machine.md)